 Identity theft is a growing concern for many Americans and it can be incredibly difficult to recover from its effects.
 While identity theft can happen at any time, tax season often sees an increase in cases in the form of tax identity theft.
 Since your tax forms require your sensitive information including your social security number (SSN) and bank account information, thieves often take advantage of tax season by trying to steal your information.

 These thieves also know that many people aren’t aware of how to properly file their taxes, which makes them easier targets.
-To combat the rise in tax-related identity theft cases, PROSHRED® Houston, a mobile paper shredding service, is here to teach you everything you should know about tax identity theft, how it happens, and some convenient ways you can avoid it.
+To combat the rise in tax-related identity theft cases, Proshred® Houston, a mobile paper shredding service, is here to teach you everything you should know about tax identity theft, how it happens, and some convenient ways you can avoid it.

 What is Tax Identity Theft?